 - Written Notices

 In some cases, notice of the danger may also require business owners to barricade the hazard – for instance, constructing a fence around a hole in the ground – or take other reasonable precautions that are necessary to make the premises safe.
 Our Philadelphia slip and fall lawyers will fight to prove negligence on the part of the property owner.

-- Preserving video surveillance footage.
+- Preserving video surveillance footage; and

 - Taking photographs of the defective condition.

-The first step in evaluating a claim is to discuss the circumstances of your fall with a lawyer who can help determine if you have a viable claim.
+The first step in evaluating a claim is to discuss the circumstances of your fall with a personal injury lawyer who can help determine if you have a viable claim.
 For slip and fall injury claims to be actionable, the fall and injury must be caused by someone else’s negligence.
 To prove negligence, your attorney will need to show the following:

 - Duty – Did a person or business owe you a duty of care?
 The level of care owed to others usually depends on their guest status: for example, were they a business invitee, licensee or trespasser?

 - Breach of Duty – Did you fall because of someone else’s negligence, carelessness or recklessness?
 If so, this may be considered a breach of duty.

 - Causation – Were you hurt as a direct result of someone else’s negligence?
 To have a viable claim, your injury must have been caused as a result of another person’s negligence.
 If your injury was caused by something else, you would not meet the criteria to bring a personal injury claim.
 A personal injury attorney can help you understand whether you meet the criteria.